calcudexter/cg-assgn3/README.md

 Similarly for the track, along its axes

 ## Bike’s movements
+Press control and then
-1. Pressing F and Shift + F rotates the front tire
+1. Pressing and  F and Shift + F rotates the front tire
 2. Pressing R and Shift + R rotates the rear tire
 3. Pressing T and Shift + T steers the bike.